subspace/protocol-specs/docs/decex/xdm.md

 User would need to deposit fee to initiate channel open and the deposit is reversed once the channel is closed.

 Once the channel is initiated, `dst_chain` gets a message to open channel and reverts back to `src_chain` to confirm the channel open.
+It would 2 challenge periods to open channel on both the chains.
 Once, both chains open channels, xdm messages can be sent through the channel.

 Note: Ensure both `src_chain` and `dst_chain` has other chain in their allowlist.
 To add chain to the allowlist